barneyhill/LiStPy/README.md

 # LiStPy
 ## Minimal and vectorised Li and Stephens implementation in PyTorch.

-This library contains a minimal and vectorised implementation of the Li and Stephens model as described in the [2022 `kalis` paper](https://arxiv.org/abs/2212.11403).
+This library contains a minimal and vectorised implementation of the Li and Stephens model (haploid, forwards-backwards) as described in the [2022 `kalis` paper](https://arxiv.org/abs/2212.11403).

 ## Goals
 - A simple formulation of the Li and Stephens model to showcase both the model itself and the PyTorch library.